utilewebsites/Storyline-Prompt-Editor/README.md

 - Improved event-driven architecture for better synchronization between UI components
 - Backwards compatible — existing projects continue to work

-Deze updates maken de audio timeline workflow productie-ready voor dagelijks gebruik in video 4.0 projecten.
+These updates make the audio timeline workflow production-ready for daily use in video 4.0 projects.

 ## Update — 17 November, version 2.1